DeJayDev/juno-handler/.github/CONTRIBUTING.md

 - Prefix model-specific settings with `MODEL_`
 - Provide sane defaults or `None` to let vLLM handle it

+## Model Agnosticism

+Juno Handler is model-agnostic.
+Please, never assume users are running any specific model, model family, or model type.
+Code and documentation should work for any vLLM-compatible model.

 ## AI Contribution Honesty Policy

 While I think headless coding agents are silly, I do welcome AI-generated code, issues, and PRs.